Australian Open Results | Taiwan News

 |Semifinals

-Elina Svitolina, Ukraine, and Chris Guccione, Australia, def.
-Bethanie Mattek-Sands and Mike Bryan (1), United States, walkover.
+Abigail Spears, United States, and Juan Sebastian Cabal, Colombia, def.
+Elina Svitolina, Ukraine, and Chris Guccione, Australia, 7-6 (1), 6-2.

-Sam Stosur and Sam Groth, Australia, def.
-Martina Hingis, Switzerland, and Leander Paes, India, 6-3, 6-2.

 |Legends Doubles